 \subsubsection{Homogeneity}

-In the far-field ($x/D_f$ = 9.1), the turbulence in the jet is approximately homogeneous within one jet diameter, in the sense that the turbulent Mach number is constant to within about 5$\%$ up to one fan radius for all conditions (Fig.~\ref{fig:7}).
+At station 2 ($x/D_f$ = 9.1), the turbulence in the jet is approximately homogeneous within one jet diameter, in the sense that the turbulent Mach number is constant to within about 5$\%$ up to one fan radius for all conditions (Fig.~\ref{fig:7}).
 It is interesting that the turbulent Mach number profiles do not narrow as quickly with Mach number as the mean profiles, so that the turbulence intensity, $u^{\prime}/U$, grows to larger values at the fringes of the jet at higher Mach numbers.
 The inset shows that the turbulent Mach number at the center of the jet increases linearly with the jet Mach number, attaining a maximum value of $M_{t}$ = 0.17 when $M_{j} \approx$ 0.7.
-On the center-line, the far-field turbulence intensity was between 20$\%$ and 24$\%$ of the mean velocity.
+On the center-line, the turbulence intensity at station 2 was between 20$\%$ and 24$\%$ of the mean velocity.
 This compares with upstream intensities between 8$\%$ and 14$\%$ at $x/D_f$ = 1.9 and on the center-line.